AmiraQadry/DRUG-DESIGN-FOR-3CL-PRO-SARS-COV2-MUTATIONS/README.md

 2. Dataset preparation

-3. Generate SMILES strings
+3. Generate Ligands as Graphs and SMILES

 Use VAE and WGAN models, generating molecules that are structurally similar to potential protease inhibitors of COVID-19.

 ## Requirements
-This model is built using Python, and utilizes the following packages:
+This model is built using Python as programming language, Google Colab as an Environment, and utilizes the following packages:

 - Numpy
 - RDKit